lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 This duplicating and merging of data is fundamentally at odds with the constraints we must enforce on linear data, such as quantum resources.
-Each operation (or data) of a DAG that is split into multiple terms introduces a new constraint that must be imposed on the extraction algorithm: a computational DAG will only satisfy the _no-discarding_ theorem ({{% reflink "sec:basics" %}}) for linear values if, for each split operation it contains, it either contains all or none of its split components.
+Each operation (or data) of a DAG that is split into multiple terms introduces a new constraint that must be imposed on the extraction algorithm: a computation DAG will only satisfy the _no-discarding_ theorem ({{% reflink "sec:basics" %}}) for linear values if, for each split operation it contains, it either contains all or none of its split components.